NTIA/tekrsa-api-wrap/README.md

 # NTIA/ITS Python Wrapper for Tektronix® RSA API for Linux

 This Python package provides a module which wraps the [Tektronix Python/Ctypes RSA API](https://github.com/tektronix/RSA_API/tree/master/Python), with the goal of masking the Ctypes dependency and streamlining use of the API in a Python development environment.
 It implements most of the available RSA API functionality (see below for more information).
 Basic documentation is included in docstrings for quick reference during development, but this is not meant as a substitute for the comprehensive [RSA API Programming Reference manual](https://www.tek.com/spectrum-analyzer/rsa306-manual/rsa306-rsa306b-and-rsa500a-600a-0) offered by Tektronix.
-The manual details many peculiarities in API or device behavior which are not immediately obvious, and yet are extremely important for developing software to control an RSA device.
+The manual details many peculiarities in API or device behavior which are not immediately obvious, and yet are important for developing software to control an RSA device.

 This wrapper was developed for applications involving programmatic control of Tektronix RSA devices from Linux.
 Depending on your use case, and especially if you plan to run your program from Microsoft Windows®, it may be worth looking into the [Tektronix Python/Cython RSA API](https://github.com/tektronix/RSA_API/tree/master/Python/Cython%20Version) instead of using this wrapper.